disel91/DmitrysMayaScripts/README.md

 # DmitrysMayaScripts
 Maya scripts I created as part of learning Python.
-The scripts are provided free of charge.
+The scripts are provided free of charge under GPL Licence.

 ----------- Script #1 - Shield Generator